 Abstract.
 This paper describes the prototype developed by the Language Technologies Laboratory at INAOE for Spanish monolingual QA evaluation task at CLEF 2004.
-Our approach is centered in the use of context at a lexical level in order to identify possible answers to factoid questions.
-Such method is supported by an alternative one based on pattern recognition in order to identify candidate answers to definition questions.
-The methods applied at different stages of the system and prototype architecture for question answering are described.
-The paper shows and discusses the results achieved with this approach.
+Our approach is centered on the use of context at a lexical level in order to identify possible answers to factoid questions.
+This method is supported by an alternative one based on pattern recognition in order to identify candidate answers to definition questions.
+We describe the methods applied at different stages of the system and our prototype architecture for question answering.
+The paper shows and discusses the results we achieved with this approach.